willstepp/writings/hunger/hunger.md

 Finally Leoti spoke.
 You have grown stronger.

 Everyone keeps saying that.
-I don’t know how I could have grown in only a few weeks.
+I don’t see how.

 It is true.
 Or maybe it is your reputation that makes you seem larger.
 Mika the great hunter.
 The savior of our tribe.
 The elders beam when they speak your name.
 The children tell stories about you like you are the hero in a legend.
 They play hunt in the forest and every boy wants to be Mika, the boy with the bow.